bazhdarrzgar/30_Days_Of_Python/20_Day_Python_package_manager/20_python_package_manager.md

 ### What is PIP ?

 PIP stands for Preferred installer program.
 We use _pip_ to install different Python packages.
-Package is a Python module that can contain one or more modules or other packages.
-A module or modules that we can install to our application is a package.
-In programming, we do not have to write every utility program, instead we install packages and import them to our applications.

 ### Installing PIP

-If you did not install pip, let us install it now.
-Go to your terminal or command prompt and copy and paste this:

 ```sh
 asabeneh@Asabeneh:~$ pip install pip